-Biomass is being used more and more for the generation of electricity or heat, the production of fuels or other chemical products, fully or partly replacing fossil-based materials.
-It is a viable response to global themes like climate change, security of energy supply and transition to a circular economy.
-It is therefore important that organizations can demonstrate that the biomass is sustainable sourced and processed throughout the supply chain.
+Biomass is being used more and more for the generation of heat and power, the production of fuels or other chemical products, fully or partly replacing fossil-based materials.
+It is a viable response to global themes like climate change, security of energy supply and transition towards a low-carbon circular (bio-)economy.
+It is therefore important that organizations can demonstrate that their biomass is sustainably sourced and processed throughout the supply chain.

-The Better Biomass certificate is used by organizations to demonstrate that the biomass they produce, process, trade or use meets well established global sustainability criteria as well as chain-of-custody requirements.
-These have been defined by a broad group of stakeholders under the guidance of NEN, the Netherlands Standardization Institute, and published in the standards NTA 8080-1 and NTA 8080-2.
+The Better Biomass certificate is used by organizations who wish to demonstrate that the biomass they produce, process, trade and / or use meets well established global sustainability criteria as well as chain-of-custody requirements.
+These have been defined by a multi-stakeholders working group, managed by NEN, and have been published in the standards NTA 8080-1 and NTA 8080-2.

-Better Biomass is operational since 2011 and has been recognized by the European Commission as voluntary scheme (under the name NTA 8080) to demonstrate compliance with the mandatory sustainability criteria for biofuels and bioliquids as laid down in the Renewable Energy Directive since 2012.
+Better Biomass is operational since 2011 and has been recognized by the European Commission as voluntary scheme to demonstrate compliance with the mandatory sustainability criteria for biofuels and bioliquids as laid down in the Renewable Energy Directive since 2012.
 Better Biomass was re-recognized in 2018.
 More information is available at website of the European Commission.